This article addresses some of the frequently asked questions in Product Mapper.

 - Href for an element from type a

-- What it means is, we will prefer to have a selector with id if it is available.
+- A selector with id if it is available.

-- In case you are aware of any other attributes on an element that can be unique, it is possible to add them to our SDK settings (Settings > SDK Settings > DOM Elements) so our selector detector will use them as well.
+- Unique elements of attributes that can be added to the SDK settings (Administration > SDK Settings > DOM Elements) so that the selector detector uses the elements.

 Pages with unique URLs to a test?
 Can I use a * in the middle of a URL and at the end?